painter105/mprog_project/README.md

   * code that draws flows between different countries (like flight routes from airplanes)
   * code that opens a new window with detailed information and history about a refugee-stream / country together with a visualisation.

 To make the visualisation I plan to use d3.
-If possible (=not too hard), I would like to use a 3D map of the globe.
-Otherwise I will use a 2D map that connects at the edges and repeats.
+I will use a 2D map where the user can zoom in.

 A similar visualisation is, for example [from the UNHCR](http://data.unhcr.org/mediterranean/country.php?id=502) Refugee "flows" are very detailed here.
 A resanable small area is presented, and the the estimated daily refugee arrivals are shown.
 I want to visualise the movement of refugees on the whole planet and use yearly numbers and show - apart from the actual happenings - also the historical aspect.